 Family Services Court

 Deals with child protection hearings initiated by the Ministry of Social Services.
-(In Regina, Saskatoon and Prince Albert, child protection matters are handled by the Court of Queen’s Bench.)
+(In Regina, Saskatoon and Prince Albert, child protection matters are handled by the Court of King’s Bench.)

 Civil – Small Claims Court